- Assets: $56,033,848 (2014)

-The Arca Foundation was established in 1952 as the Nancy Reynolds Bagley Foundation by Nancy Susan Reynolds, whose father founded the R. J. Reynolds tobacco company.
-In 1968, the Foundation changed its name to Arca (Italian for "ark" - to evoke an image of "something that affords protection and safety").
-It was around this time that Arca, like many other U.S. foundations, took a decidedly left turn, beginning to earmark grants for radical environmentalism.
-In the 1980s, funding for pro-Cuba, pro-Sandinista, and anti-corporate groups emerged as additional priorities.
+Nancy Susan Reynolds (1910-85), whose father founded the R. J. Reynolds Tobacco Company, established the Arca Foundation in 1952 as the Nancy Reynolds Bagley Foundation.
+In 1968 the Foundation changed its name to Arca—the Italian word or “ark,” to evoke an image of “a vessel affording safety and protection.”
+It was around this time that Arca, like many other U.S. foundations, took a decidedly leftward turn ideologically and began to earmark numerous grants for radical environmentalist groups.

-The Arca Foundation is a member organization of both the Peace and Security Funders Group and the International Human Rights Funders Group (IHRFG); the latter is a network of more than six-dozen grantmakers dedicated to funding leftist groups and causes.
-(For a complete list of IHRFG grantmakers, click here.)
+The Arca Foundation is a member organization of both the Peace and Security Funders Group and the International Human Rights Funders Group.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)